The Public Paperfolding History Project

 Plate 41 series A shows forms developed from one side of the Double Blintz Basic Form and Plate 41 series B shows forms developed from the other side.

-Lebensformen (Forms of Life)
+Lebensformen (Folds of Life)

 The introduction to this section states, roughly, 'Any change that is made to the square in order to obtain one of the basic forms can give rise to comparisons.
 If the square is folded in the centre (ie edge to edge) it represents a picture, a roof, a gutter.
 If it is folded diagonally then it is a handkerchief, a sail, a bag.
 If you fold the four corners to the centre it becomes a letter, and so on.
 In this way forms of life are already achieved through the simplest changes.'